elsheikhtibian/tinyspace.AI/README.md

 # **TinySpace.AI 🏠✨**
 **AI-Powered Interior Design for Small Spaces**

 TinySpace.AI is a Swift-based iOS application that helps users furnish and organize small spaces using AI.
-Perfect for city apartments, dorms, and compact living areas, this app allows users to:
+Perfect for city apartments, dorms, and compact living areas.
+Users are able to:

 ✅ **Upload a photo** of their room
 ✅ **Swipe through furniture & decor** styles to personalize their space